-WILLIAMS, Ariz. — The Coconino County Board of Supervisors met Feb.
+FLAGSTAFF, Ariz. — The Coconino County Board of Supervisors met Feb.
 2 for an executive session to discuss and get direction regarding the use of SpaceX’s Starlink as a rural internet provider for northern Arizona.

 The county’s IT department provided an update and presentation to the board regarding the work they have been doing with SpaceX that began in October 2019.

 “We’re exploring using Starlink beta internet options prior to public release,” said Deputy County Manager Joanne Keene.
 “We’ve very excited to share this progress and get feedback from the board on potential next steps.”

 IT Director Matt Fowler said in a December 2020 email that the county is under a non-disclosure with SpaceX and anticipates being able to make public comment within the next 45 days regarding potential opportunities in the area.

 “Coconino County is working on several parallel initiatives in an effort to improve services across northern Arizona,” he said.

 In December 2020, SpaceX’s Starlink was one of 180 bidders who received a part of the $9.2 billion allocated through the Federal Communications Commission’s Rural Digital Opportunity Fund Phase I auction.